AquaRanked is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Can medaka live with shrimp?

 Yes.
-Medaka are one of the best fish companions for shrimp tanks.
-They primarily feed at the surface and largely ignore adult shrimp.
-They will eat some shrimplets, but far fewer than most other fish species.
-In a tank with dense plant cover, shrimp colonies thrive alongside medaka.
+Medaka are among the best fish companions for shrimp tanks.
+They feed at the surface and largely ignore adult neocaridina shrimp.
+They will eat some shrimplets, but far fewer than most other fish.
+In a planted tank, shrimp colonies coexist with medaka comfortably.

 Do medaka need a heater?